mkevinstever/openconnect-android/README.md

 - **Development Tools**: Install `gcc`, `make`, and other necessary tools (e.g., Red Hat "Development Tools" or Debian's `build-essential` package).
 - **Version Control and Build Tools**: Install `git`, `autoconf`, `automake`, and `libtool`.

+if you use Ubuntu, just need follow this repository UBUNTU.md

 ### Compiling the External Dependencies

 Building OpenConnect from source requires compiling several `.jar` files and native binaries from external packages.
 These commands will build the binary components and copy them into the appropriate library and asset directories: